 We planned this trip for more than 6 months our airline tickets were purchased 5 months prior to our departure date, so far so good.
 The airline called and confirmed that we were still going last a week before out scheduled departure date and verified our date of birth for security.
 Sounds like we were all set, right?

-This is where the benefits of being proactive kick in.
-You see, because we’d called on Saturday we were able to have our entire trip rebooked, leave 18 hours earlier and still get to our destination in time for our planned activities.
-Being proactive not only saved us time, but a huge amount of stress not to mention a total interruption in our trip.
+This is where the benefits of being a proactive kick in.
+You see, because we’d called on Saturday, we were able to have our entire trip rebooked, leave 18 hours earlier, and still get to our destination in time for our planned activities.
+Being proactive not only saved us time but a huge amount of stress, not to mention a total interruption in our trip.

 Good planning is important.
 I’ve also regarded a sense of humor as one of the most important things on a big expedition.
 When you’re in a difficult or dangerous situation, or when you’re depressed about the chances of success, someone who can make you laugh eases the tension.
 Edmund Hillary

-In business it’s no different, not matter what you are expecting or even have in writing, things often change.
+In business, it’s no different; no matter what you are expecting or even have in writing, things often change.
 Sometimes we have to confirm, confirm, and then reconfirm.
-Last minute changes always cause stress and are usually caused by planning that went wrong.
+Last-minute changes always cause stress and are usually caused by planning that went wrong.

-Being proactive also allows you to control your day and function at a much higher level.
-Planning the calls, handling any issues and having plenty of time to work through them is far less stressful way to manage a day.
-Yes, I know, business can be challenging, things change, and it can be stressful, but with a proactive approach, planning versus reacting, you’ll have far less stress and more time for business building activities and helping more clients.
+Being proactive also allows you to control your day and function much higher.
+Planning the calls, handling any issues, and having plenty of time to work through them is a far less stressful way to manage a day.
+Yes, I know business can be challenging, things change, and it can be stressful, but with a proactive approach, planning versus reacting, you’ll have far less stress and more time for business-building activities and helping more clients.
 Or simply some time off for a vacation somewhere fun and exotic.

-I’m a big fan of planning, using checklists to ensure things aren’t overlooked and creating systems.
-Here’s a post I wrote about the POWER OF CHECKLISTS I think you’ll like.
+I’m a big fan of planning, using checklists to ensure things aren’t overlooked, and creating systems.
+I wrote a post about the POWER OF CHECKLISTS I think you’ll like.